India's heart with US rather than China-led trade pact RCEP, says Goyal | Law-Order

 At a session with Chinese and US trade ministers, Union Minister Piyush Goyal on Friday said India did not join China-led RCEP as its trade deficit would have widened and New Delhi's ''heart'' is with Washington, hinting at the trade surplus with the US.

-The Commerce and Industry Minister's remarks at the B20 summit in the national capital while moderating the 'Trade Ministers' Session' where Wang Shouwen, Vice Minister in the Ministry of Commerce of China and US Trade Representative Catherine Tie were present.
+The Commerce and Industry Minister's remarks at the B20 summit in the national capital while moderating the 'Trade Ministers' Session' where Wang Shouwen, Vice Minister in the Ministry of Commerce of China and US Trade Representative Katherine Tai were present.
 Goyal asked Wang if Beijing regretted that India chose not to join the Regional Comprehensive Economic Partnership (RCEP).

 To this, Wang said China and India's trade relationship has been growing very fast and last year, the bilateral trade reached USD 130 billion. ''If there had been an FTA agreement between China and India, either bilaterally or in RCEP context, the trade potential (that) exists between our two countries will be much further tapped in to the benefit of our two peoples.
 So, it is your decision to decide whether you will join RCEP but the RCEP door will be always open to India,'' Wang said.